Billionaire Profile

 In-Depth Profile

-Mohammed Ibrahim, known as Mo Ibrahim, was born in Sudan on May 3, 1946, to a family of Nubian descent.
-The family moved to Alexandria, Egypt, where he was raised.
-He emphasized the value of education.
-Ibrahim earned a bachelor's degree in electrical engineering from Alexandria University.
-He furthered his studies, obtaining a master's degree from the University of Bradford and a PhD in Mobile Communications from the University of Birmingham.
+Mohammed Ibrahim was born on May 3, 1946, in Sudan, of Nubian descent.
+His family moved to Alexandria, Egypt, where he received a bachelor's degree in electrical engineering from Alexandria University.
+Ibrahim then pursued further education in the UK, earning a master's degree from the University of Bradford and a PhD in mobile communications from the University of Birmingham.

 Rise to Success